DILCISBoard/E-ARK-AIP/index.md

 ```

 **Listing 12:**
-Optionally, the format version can be provided using the formatDesignation element.
+Optionally, the format version can be provided using the `formatDesignation` element.

 ##### Object characterisation

+<a name="aip-premis-characterisation"></a>**AIP-PREMIS-CHARACTERISATION**: The
-The JHOVE[^16] technical characterisation result (XML format) COULD be embedded as a
+JHOVE[^16] technical characterisation result (XML format) COULD be embedded as
-descendant of the obbjectCharacteristicsExtension element.
-An example is shown
+a descendant of the `objectCharacteristicsExtension` element.
+An example is
-in Listing 13.
+shown in Listing 13.

 [^16]: http://sourceforge.net/projects/jhove/